rugvedmhatre/rugvedmhatre.github.io/index.md

 Hey there! :wave:

-I'm Rugved, a DevOps engineer at Oracle, Mumbai.
+I'm Rugved, a Masters in Computer Engineering Student at NYU.

-The fast paced life in Mumbai has made me find speed in everyday things.
-Be it speeding up my codes or enjoying motorsports.

-## I'm Currently Working On...
+## I'm Currently Studying...
-- improving the performance of our CI/CD pipelines by refactoring our codebase using Python
-- researching for an NLP Model to speed up the manual process of classifying code errors based on testing reports
-- developing a self-healing infrastructure that monitors and resolves server issues faster
+- Machine Learning
+- Data Structures and Algorithms
+- Computer Systems Architecture

 ## Here are a few things I have worked on...
 - [Autonomous Vehicle in CARLA](https://github.com/rugvedmhatre/autonomous-vehicle)